-BackgroundThe ILO estimates that about 21 million men, women, and children are in forced labour – trafficked, held in debt bondage, or working under slave-like conditions.
-The vast majority of these forced labourers – almost 19 million – are exploited in the private economy, by individuals or enterprises.
-Another 2.2 million (10 percent) are in state-imposed forms of forced labour, including forced labour imposed by paramilitary forces.
+BackgroundThe ILO estimates that about 24.9 million men, women and children are in forced labour – trafficked, held in debt bondage, or working under slavery-like conditions.
+The vast majority of these forced labourers – almost 20.8 million – are exploited in the private economy, by individuals or enterprises.
+Another 4.1 million (17 percent) are in state-imposed forms of forced labour, including forced labour imposed by paramilitary forces.

 Addressing the issue of forced labour is a growing international concern.
-In June 2014, governments, employers, and workers at the ILO International Labour Conference overwhelmingly supported the adoption of the new ILO Protocol of 2014 to the Forced Labour Convention, 1930 (henceforth the Protocol) and a Recommendation on supplementary measures for addressing forced labour (henceforth the Recommendation).
+In June 2014, governments, employers, and workers overwhelmingly supported the adoption, during the ILO International Labour Conference, of the new ILO Protocol of 2014 to the Forced Labour Convention, 1930 (henceforth the Protocol) and the Recommendation on supplementary measures for the effective suppression of forced labour (henceforth the Recommendation).
 If widely ratified and implemented by ILO member countries, the Protocol and Recommendation promise to act as a catalyst for achieving the vision of a world without forced labour.